 Double Up Food Bucks

-Double Up Food Bucks, Iowa’s statewide healthy food incentive program, is expanding to six additional locations in central Iowa.
+Double Up Food Bucks, Iowa’s statewide healthy food incentive program, is expanding to 13 locations in central Iowa, including farmers markets, farm stands, and select grocery stores.
 Double Up Food Bucks increases low-income shoppers’ purchasing power for fruits and vegetables while supporting Iowa growers.

 The wins are three-fold: low-income families eat healthier food, local farmers gain new customers and make more money, and more food dollars stay in the local economy.
 Each has a ripple effect of benefits.